benwyrosdick/webhook-manager/README.md

 # Webhook Manager

 A modern unified web application for receiving, viewing, and forwarding webhooks.
-Built with React, TypeScript, Tailwind CSS, Express.js, and Prisma.
+Built with React, TypeScript, Tailwind CSS, Express.js, and js-record ORM.
 Features a sleek gradient interface with syntax highlighting, comprehensive webhook management, preview field extraction, and runs as a single Node.js process.

 ## Features